dirkjanvw/MoGAAAP/README.md

 After scaffolding, the sequences in the scaffolded assembly are renamed to reflect their actual chromosome names according to the reference genome.
 Finally, `nucmer` is run again to produce an alignment plot for visual inspection of the scaffolding process.
 If Hi-C reads were provided, the Hi-C contact map is also produced for visual inspection of the `ntJoin` scaffolding process.
-*N.B.:* It's important to stress that Hi-C reads are not used in the scaffolding process itself, but only for visual inspection.
+**NB**: It's important to stress that Hi-C reads are not used in the scaffolding process itself, but only for visual inspection.
 The reason for this is that none of the currently available algorithms for Hi-C scaffolding can guarantee a correct assembly, and we believe that the reference-guided scaffolding is more reliable for automated pipelines.

 #### Next steps